ma16/rpio/cc/Console/Device/Max7219/README.md

 000F | Activated for digits 0-3
 00FF | Activated for digits 0-7

+Note, you can see that the bits correlate with the activated digits, i.e. bit 0 corresponds to digit 0, bit 1 corresponds to digit 1, etc. The circuit that was used for a test actually supported not only the four values of the datasheet, but all possible values from 0..FF.

 #### Intensity

 The intensity depends on the value of the last nibble (mask:000F).